Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ### Background

 In 1974 the IRB was established as part of the National Research Act in response to a long history of unethical research that had been conducted with human participants [@qiao_brief_2018].
-In 1979, the Belmont Report established a set of ethical principles for doing research with human participants.
+In 1979, the Belmont Report outlined a set of ethical principles for doing research with human participants.
 Those ethical principles included the following [@duru_institutional_nodate; @huisman_3_nodate; @office_for_human_research_office_for_human_research_protections_read_2018]:

 1. Respect for persons
     - This included both protecting autonomy of participants by acquiring consent as well as providing a plan to protect participant privacy